SAP/openui5-docs/docs/Gherkin_and_OPA_Page_Objects_c689cd8.md

 ```

+Use the Gherkin console logs to help you debug your OPA5 page object calls.

 > ### Caution:
 > Chaining OPA5 page objects, for example, `When.onTheOverview.iPressOnGoToPage1().and.onPage1.iShouldSeeThePage1Text()` is currently **not** supported in Gherkin feature files.